LaxarJS/laxar-vue-adapter/README.md

 # Controls

 You can specify controls in your `widget.json`.
 Just list a module that can resolved by the module loader.
-The control will then be registered as a component with the name specified in its `control.json`.
+The control will then be [registered locally](https://vuejs.org/v2/guide/components.html#Local-Registration) as a component with the name specified in its `control.json`.

 ```json
 {